lucassaid/ncached/README.md

 telnet <server_ip> <server_port>
 ```

-You can store and retreive data just as with a normal memcached server:
+You can store and retrieve data just as with a normal memcached server:
 ```bash
 set foo 0 20 3
 bar